Caring for Seedlings in Coco Coir

 The seedling stage is one of the most sensitive periods of a plant’s life.
 If managed well, seedlings develop into strong young plants that go on to be solid producers.
 However, if managed poorly, the plant can become stunted and never live up to its potential.
 Caring for seedlings in coco coir can be tricky, but we have you covered.
 In this tutorial, we walk you through everything you need to know and do to grow cannabis seedlings in coco coir.
 We cover how to prepare coco for seedlings, the best containers for seedlings in coco, relative humidity for cannabis seedlings, temperature for cannabis seedlings, light for cannabis seedlings, fertilizers for cannabis seedlings, how to water seedlings in coco coir, and how to treat seedlings with calcium deficiency.

 This tutorial covers the roughly two-week period of the seedling stage.
 The seedling stage starts when the cotyledons (first round leaves) open, usually around 3-4 days after the seed gets wet.
 The seedling stage runs until the plant has three true nodes (sets of serrated leaves).
 Hence, this tutorial covers roughly days 3-15 from seed.
-For those crucial first 3 days, be sure to see our tutorial on “How to Germinate Cannabis Seeds” (Coming Soon).
+For those crucial first 3 days, be sure to see our tutorial "Germinating Cannabis Seeds - a Step-by-Step Guide".

 As the plants start maturing during the seedling stage, it is time to work your way through a transplant strategy.
 We recommend that you always use a transplant regime and never start seedlings in final containers.
 For simple instructions and our explanation, be sure to see our tutorial, "Transplanting Cannabis Plants: Why, When & How”.

 You will eventually get to final containers, so be sure to read our recommendations in “Pot Size and Type: The Best Containers for Cannabis in Coco” (Coming Soon).
 The end of the seedling stage is also when you should think about training your plants, so be sure to read our article, “Why You Should Train Cannabis Plants” and see our training tutorials.